Solutions for Sustainable and Resilient Communication Infrastructure in Disaster Relief and Management Scenarios: Case Study: Turkiye Earthquakes

 \section{Case Study: Turkiye Earthquakes}

 On February 6, 2023, devastating earthquakes with magnitudes of 7.7 and 7.6 hit Turkiye and Syria\footnote{Since we do not have reliable data for Syria, we will focus on the effects and actions in Turkiye.}, and the response of mobile network operators in Turkiye became critical post-disaster.
 The earthquakes, which led to considerable destruction and loss of life, severely impacted the telecommunications infrastructure.
 The earthquakes centered in Kahramanmaraş, Turkiye, affected 11 provinces, covering an area of $115,000$ $\textrm{km}^{2}$.
 According to the Turkish Strategy and Budget Office (TSBO), over half a million buildings were severely damaged in the earthquakes, resulting in more than 53,000 death tolls \cite{TRdisasterreport}.
 The earthquakes caused substantial damage to the telecommunications infrastructure.
 More than 12 million mobile subscribers existed in the earthquake-affected region, accounting for approximately 14\% of the country.
 The total damage to the telecommunications sector in public and private sectors is at least 185 million USD \cite{TRdisasterreport}.
 In this section, we explore the extent to which the earthquake affected the telecommunication infrastructure and how the industry addressed these unprecedented challenges.
+In light of the lessons learned from the Turkiye earthquake use case, the current wireless infrastructure should be further improved to make it more robust against natural disturbances.
+To this end, this section also discusses what problems wireless infrastructure have in case of other natural hazards (e.g., floods and wildfires) and what the potential solutions are.